leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 So generally we need operating system provide some sort of interface where we can efficiently wait or being notfified by event for certain operations to enter an particular state where invoking the non-blocking IO operation will actually make some progress rather than immediately returning, just something like, tell the kernel "wait until one of these sockets is ready to give me some data, and tell me which ones are ready."

+> TIP:
+>
+> Later, I will explain what kind of file type support non-blocking, and a brief explanations why regular file not support non-blocking in most of operating systems.

 ```
 TODO move to Linux Kernel Support section